Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/services_backup_storage/guide.en-sg.md

 > The backup storage service has a limit of three simultaneous connections on an IP.
 >

-> [!primary]
-> To retrieve the hostname of your backup storage, click on the `Backup Storage`{.action} tab in the relevant dedicated server interface.
-Usually written as `ftpback-rbxX-YYY.ip-Z.Z.Z.net` or `ftpback-bhsX-YYY.ip-Z.Z.Z.net`.
+To retrieve the Hostname of your backup storage, click on the `Backup Storage`{.action} tab in the interface of the dedicated server concerned.
+The Hostname is usually written as `ftpback-rbxX-YYY.ip-Z.Z.Z.net` or `ftpback-bhsX-YYY.ip-Z.Z.Z.net`.
->

 #### FTP/FTPS